Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Sample Data

 \subsection{COSMOS-Web Imaging Data}

-Our LAE sample have been covered by the ongoing \jwst\ Cycle 1 program COSMOS-Web \citep[GO 1727;][]{cosmosWebb, casey22} with quick public data release.
+Our LAE sample have been covered by the ongoing \jwst\ Cycle 1 program COSMOS-Web \citep[GO 1727;][]{cosmosWebb, casey23} with quick public data release.
 COSMOS-Web survey aims to observe a contiguous central area of 0.54 deg$^2$ in the COSMOS field.
 It carries out NIRCam imaging observations in four broad bands including F115W and F150W in the short wavelength (SW), and F277W and F444W in the long wavelength (LW).
 COSMOS-Web also has a parallel MIRI imaging in the F770W band, which cover a non-contiguous, smaller area of 0.19 deg$^2$.
 The whole COSMOS-Web program own 152 separate visits arranged in a $19\times8$ grid.
 After the first half of observations, the 14 LAEs in our sample locates in 10 mosaic tiles (Figure~\ref{samp}a) whose exposure time in all the four bands have reached the designed time of 1031s.
-We retrieve the uncalibrated NIRCam imaging data from the STScI MAST Archive\footnote{\url{https://archive.stsci.edu/}}.
+We retrieve the uncalibrated NIRCam imaging data from the Mikulski Archive for Space Telescopes (MAST) Archive at the Space Telescope Science Institute.
+The specific observations can be accessed via\dataset[DOI: 10.17909/vvwq-8284]{https://doi.org/10.17909/vvwq-8284}.